 MNK is a holding company whose ordinary shares are currently traded on the JSE under the symbol "MNK."
-Prior to this offering, 100% of MNK's business and operations were conducted through its U.S. subsidiaries, and, prior to January 4, 2021, Montauk USA and MEH and its subsidiaries, and MNK held no assets other than equity of its subsidiaries.
-On January 4, 2021, we entered into a share exchange with Montauk USA in which we replaced Montauk USA as the top tier subsidiary of MNK and we became the direct parent company of MEH.
-As we are the successor to all of Montauk USA's interests in MEH, we present historical consolidated financial statements of Montauk USA.
-In connection with the Reorganization Transactions and this offering, MNK and the existing stockholders of MNK will become stockholders of Montauk.
-After the Reorganization Transactions and the closing of this offering, MNK will not own any significant assets and we expect that MNK will be delisted from the JSE and liquidated.
+Prior to this offering, 100% of MNK's business and operations were conducted entirely through its subsidiaries, including Montauk USA and MEH and its subsidiaries, and MNK held no assets other than equity of its subsidiaries.
+As such, in this prospectus we present historical consolidated financial statements of Montauk USA.
+In connection with the Reorganization Transactions and this offering, the existing stockholders of MNK will become stockholders of Montauk.
+After the Reorganization Transactions and the closing of this offering, MNK will not own any assets and will be liquidated.
 Accordingly, MNK's business is the business in which you are investing if you buy shares of our common stock in this offering.
 For more information, see "The Reorganization Transactions."